• Skip to primary navigation

 Can I make pistachio paste ahead?

 Yes!!
-This holds for 2 weeks covered and kept in a cool dark place!
+This holds for 2 weeks, kept in a covered jar in a cool dark place!

 Can I make Pistachio Custard Bars ahead?